Margaret Fleming1

 Consanguinity Index=0.01%

 William Ruthven, 1st Earl of Gowrie was born circa 1543.
-He was the son of Patrick Ruthven, 3rd Lord Ruthven and Janet Douglas.2 He married Dorothea Stewart, daughter of Henry Stewart, 1st Lord Methven and Lady Janet Stewart, on 17 August 1561.3 He died on 2 May 1584 at Stirling, Stirlingshire, Scotland, beheaded.3
+He was the son of Patrick Ruthven, 3rd Lord Ruthven and Janet Douglas.2 He married Dorothea Stewart, daughter of Henry Stewart, 1st Lord Methven and Lady Janet Stewart, on 17 August 1561.3 He died on 2 May 1584 at Stirling, Stirlingshire, ScotlandG, beheaded.3

-William Ruthven, 1st Earl of Gowrie succeeded to the title of 8th Lord Dirletoun on 13 May 1566.
-He succeeded to the title of 4th Lord Ruthven [S., 1488] on 13 May 1566.3 In 1567 he was suspected of showing favour to Mary Queen of Scots while she was his prisoner.3 He fought in the Battle of Langside in 1568, where he fought against Mary Queen of Scots.3 He held the office of Lord High Treasurer [Scotland] in 1571.3 He held the office of Provost of Perth.3 He held the office of Hereditary Sheriff of Perthshire.3 He held the office of Extraordinary Lord of Session in 1578.3 He held the office of Lord Warden of the Marches in 1578.3 He was invested as a Privy Counsellor (P.C.)
-[Scotland] in 1578.3 He was created 1st Earl of Gowrie [Scotland] on 23 August 1581.1 On 23 August 1582 he kidnapped King James VI in the ‘Raid of Ruthven.3' He was pardoned after the King's escape but later arrested and convicted of high treason.3
+He succeeded as the 7th Lord Dirletoun [S., c.
+1450] on 13 May 1566.
+He succeeded as the 4th Lord Ruthven [S., 1488] on 13 May 1566.3 In 1567 he was suspected of showing favour to Mary Queen of Scots while she was his prisoner.3 He fought in the Battle of Langside in 1568, where he fought against Mary Queen of Scots.3 He held the office of Lord High Treasurer [Scotland] in 1571.3 He held the office of Hereditary Sheriff of Perthshire.3 He held the office of Provost of Perth.3 He held the office of Extraordinary Lord of Session in 1578.3 He was appointed Privy Counsellor (P.C.)
+[Scotland] in 1578.3 He held the office of Lord Warden of the Marches in 1578.3 He was created 1st Earl of Gowrie [Scotland] on 23 August 1581.1 On 23 August 1582 he kidnapped King James VI in the ‘Raid of Ruthven.3' He was pardoned after the King's escape but later arrested and convicted of high treason.3

 Children of William Ruthven, 1st Earl of Gowrie and Dorothea Stewart